Dynamic, forward-thinking CPAs • Fixed fees • Fully remote

 Foreign Currency

-ASC 830, IFRS 21, functional currency, translation, remeasurement, CTA
+ASC 830, IAS 21, functional currency, translation, remeasurement, CTA

 Fair Value Measurement